 A lot of different tomato types are grown in the Netherlands, but we visited the greenhouse of a Tasty Tom grower.
 Tasty Tom is a licensed tomato variety, so there’s only a limited number of growers that grow them.
 The tomato variety defines the taste and structure of the tomatoes to a large extent.
 In the case of Tasty Tom tomatoes the tomatoes don’t grow that large, but they do contain a high amount of sugar, giving them a lot of flavour and taste.
 You don’t want watery, tasteless tomatoes, especially not in salads, where you eat them raw.

 We learned that the Brix value of Tasty Tom tomatoes lies anywhere between 6,9 and 7,3 (Brix is a measure for the amount of sugar in a product).
-That means the sugar content of the tomatoes is about 7%, which is a lot higher than that of tomatoes ready for processing.
+That means the sugar content of the tomatoes is about 7%, which is a lot higher than that of conventional tomatoes.
 The Brix value of those tomatoes lies around 4 – 5.